Oitomi teapots and kettles (history, manufacture, use and care).

 Your Oitomi cast iron is made by the friendly people of Iwate.

 Although, I prefer the look of a traditional cast iron teapot.
-Oitomi makes not only traditional styled teapots they also have a new product range that is brightly colored and catered towards overseas markets.
+Oitomi makes traditional-styled teapots and a new product range that is brightly colored and catered towards overseas markets.

 Selection of Oitomi teapots for sale